ManipDreamer3D : Synthesizing Plausible Robotic Manipulation Video with Occupancy-aware 3D Trajectory: Abstract

 \section{Abstract}

-Data scarcity continues to be a major challenge in the field of robotic manipulation.
-Although diffusion models provide a promising solution for generating robotic manipulation videos, existing methods largely depend on 2D trajectories, which inherently face issues with 3D spatial ambiguity.
-In this work, we present a novel framework named ManipDreamer3D for generating plausible 3D-aware robotic manipulation videos from the input image and the text instruction.
+Data scarcity continues to be a critical bottleneck in the field of robotic manipulation, limiting the ability to train robust and generalizable models.
+While diffusion models provide a promising approach to synthesizing realistic robotic manipulation videos, their effectiveness hinges on the availability of precise and reasonable control instructions.
+Current methods primarily rely on 2D trajectories as instruction prompts, which inherently face issues with 3D spatial ambiguity.
+In this work, we present a novel framework named \name for generating plausible 3D-aware robotic manipulation videos from the input image and the text instruction.
 Our method combines 3D trajectory planning with a reconstructed 3D occupancy map created from a third-person perspective, along with a novel trajectory-to-video diffusion model.
-Specifically, ManipDreamer3D first reconstructs the 3D occupancy representation from the input image and then computes an optimized 3D end-effector trajectory, minimizing path length while avoiding collisions.
-Next, we employ a latent editing technique to create video sequences from the initial image latent and the optimized 3D trajectory.
+Specifically, \name first reconstructs the 3D occupancy representation from the input image and then computes an optimized 3D end-effector trajectory, minimizing path length, avoiding collisions and retiming.
+Next, we employ a latent editing technique to create video sequences from the initial image latent, text instruction and the optimized 3D trajectory.
 This process conditions our specially trained trajectory-to-video diffusion model to produce robotic pick-and-place videos.
-Our method generates robotic videos with autonomously planned plausible 3D trajectories, significantly reducing human intervention requirements.
-Experimental results demonstrate superior visual quality compared to existing methods.
+Our method significantly reduces human intervention requirements by autonomously planing plausible 3D trajectories.
+Experimental results demonstrate its superior visual quality and precision.